Sometimes, all we need is a new (and yummy!) trick to elicit that tricky /r/ sound in speech therapy

 Here's a trick to help elicit the /r/ sound in speech therapy using Froot Loops:

-2. While the kiddo holds the Froot Loops between their teeth, encourage tongue retraction, and encourage them to feel the Froot Loops on either side of their tongue.
+While the student holds the Froot Loops between their teeth, encourage tongue retraction, and encourage them to feel the Froot Loops on either side of their tongue.

 And if you'd like an idea for what to do when you're working on generalization of the /r/ sound, check out this blog post.